electrocucaracha/openstack-multinode/README.md

 through the use of [Kolla][1] installer in the following
 configurations:

-* [All-in-One](samples/aio/): Kolla Docker Registry, OpenStack
-Controller and Compute roles installed on a single CentOS 7 server.
+* [All-in-One](samples/aio/): OpenStack Controller and Compute roles installed on a single Ubuntu Bionic server.
 This configuration is limited so it's recommended only for Development purposes.
 * [No High Availability](samples/noha/): Kolla Docker Registry and OpenStack Controller role installed on a single CentOS 7 server.
 Two additional servers are provisioned with OpenStack Compute role.
 This